ctkjose/robobo3dr1plus/readme.md

 A *EPCOS 100k* thermistor is value 1 in the Marlin firmware, this is also the safest value for most 100k thermistors that cannt be identified.<br>

 Check the section on the E3D V6 hotend for more info on thermistors.

+For more info check this excellent [guide](https://reprap.org/wiki/Thermistor) at RepRap.org.

 ### Fan ###